openid/fapi/fapi-2_0-message-signing.md

 endpoint, and that the resource server has the necessary authorization to access the information associated with the access token.

+## Non-Repudiation limited to individual messages

+It is important to note that while this specification provides mechanisms for non-repudiation for individual messages, it does not provide non-repudiation guarantees for a sequence of messages.

+## Non-Repudiation not provided for front channel Authorization Requests

+While only a small amount of information is present in a [@!FAPI2_Security_Profile_ID2] front channel authorization request, it is important to note that non-repudiation is not provided for this message.

+## Difficulty in linking a signed message to a real world identity

+This specification provides the technical means to sign messages, however proving that a specific signed response is linked to a specific real world end-user, or that a real world end-user initiated a specific request is outside of the scope of this document.

+## The value of JARM for non-repudiation

+The values signed in a JARM response may be of limited value for non-repudiation as the values are artifacts of the OAuth flow (e.g. code and state) rather than real world values (e.g. account number and amount).
+However JARM is still useful in providing message integrity to the Authorization Response.

 # Privacy considerations

 In addition to the privacy considerations detailed in [@!FAPI2_Security_Profile_ID2] implementers should consider